sezzle/sezzle-magento2/README.md

 ## Refund Payment

 * Go to `Sales > Orders` in the `Magento` admin.
-* Select the order you want to refund.
+* Select the order for which you want to refund the payment.
 * Click on `Credit Memo` and verify your input in the `Create Credit Memo` page.
 * Save it and the refunded will be initiated in `Sezzle`.
 * In `Sezzle Merchant Dashboard`, `Order Status` as `Refunded` means payment has been fully refunded and `Order Status` as `Partially Refunded` means payment has been partially refunded.

+## Release Payment

+* Go to `Sales > Orders` in the `Magento` admin.
+* Select the order for which you want to release the payment.
+* Click on `Void` and confirm your action.
+* In `Sezzle Merchant Dashboard`, `Order Status` as `Deleted due to checkout not being captured before expiration` means payment has been fully released.
+* Only Full Release is supported from Magento.

 ## Order Verification in Magento Admin

 * Login to `Magento` admin and navigate to `Sales > Orders`.
 * Proceed into the corresponding order.
-* If `Total Paid` is equals to `Grand Total`, payment is successfully captured by `Sezzle`.
+* If Order Status is `Processing` and `Total Paid` is equals to `Grand Total`, payment is successfully captured by `Sezzle`.
-* If `Total Paid` is not equals to `Grand Total`, payment is authorized but yet not captured.
+* If Order Status is `Pending` and `Total Paid` is not equals to `Grand Total`, payment is authorized but yet not captured.
+* If Order Status is `Closed`, payment is refunded.
+* If Order Status is `Canceled`, payment is released.

 ## Order Verification in Sezzle Merchant Dashboard

 * Login to `Sezzle Merchant Dashboard` and navigate to `Orders`.
 * Proceed into the corresponding order.
 * Status as `Approved` means payment is successfully captured by `Sezzle`.
-* Status as `Authorized`, uncaptured means payment is authorized but yet not captured.
+* Status as `Authorized, uncaptured` means payment is authorized but yet not captured.
+* Status as `Refunded` means payment is refunded.
+* Status as `Deleted due to checkout not being captured before expiration` means either payment was not captured in time or the payment is released.

 ## How Sandbox works?

 * In the `Sezzle` configuration page of your `Magento` admin, enter the `Sandbox` `API Keys` from your [`Sezzle Merchant Sandbox Dashboard`](https://sandbox.dashboard.sezzle.com/merchant/) and set the `Payment Mode` to `Sandbox`, then save the configuration.
 Make sure you are doing this on your `dev/staging` website.
 * On your website, add an item to the cart, then proceed to `Checkout` and select `Sezzle` as the payment method.
 * Click `Continue` then `Place Order` and you should be redirected to the `Sezzle Checkout` page.
 If prompted, sign in and continue.
-* Enter the payment details using test data, then click `Complete Order`.
+* Enter the payment details using test data, then move to final page.
+* Check the `Approve {Website Name} to process payments from your Sezzle account for future transactions.
+You may revoke this authorization at any time in your Sezzle Dashboard` to tokenize your account.
+* If your account is already tokenized, order will be placed without redirection otherwise you will be redirected to Sezzle Checkout for completing the purchase.
-* After the payment is completed on `Sezzle`, you should be redirected back to your website and see a successful payment page.
+* After the payment is completed at `Sezzle`, you should be redirected back to your website and see a successful payment page.
 * `Sandbox` testing is complete.
 You can login to your `Sezzle Merchant Sandbox Dashboard` to see the test order you just placed.

 ## Troubleshooting/Debugging
 * There is logging enabled by `Sezzle` for tracing the `Sezzle` actions.
 * In case merchant is facing issues which is unknown to `Merchant Success` and `Support` team, they can ask for this logs and forward to the `Platform Integrations` team.
-* Name of the log should be like `sezzle.log`.Its always recommended to send the `system.log` and `exception.log` for better tracing of issues.
+* Name of the log should be like `sezzle.log`.It is always recommended to send the `system.log` and `exception.log` for better tracing of issues.